-A total of 118 large points sources were modelled for B(a)P of which 8 were modelled using specifically tailored modelling parameters to accommodate non-standard stack arrangements.
-These included:

-- Anglesey anode baking processes which uses a dual flue concentric stack arrangement - Coke works at Barnsley, Teesside, Port Talbot and Scunthorpe which were all modelled as line sources
+A total of 154 large points sources were modelled for B(a)P of which 7 were modelled using specifically tailored modelling parameters to accommodate non-standard stack arrangements.
+These included coke works at Barnsley, Teesside, Port Talbot and Scunthorpe which were all modelled as line sources.
 Specific emission information for coking plants was provided by Peter Coleman (personal communication, 2009) and covered Barnsley (Monkton coke oven), Teesside (Redcar and South Bank coke ovens and sinter plant), Port Talbot (Morfa coke works and sinter plant) and Scunthorpe (Dawes Lane and Appleby coke ovens and sinter plant).

 In order to obtain a model result that was consistent with measured concentrations, the model was calibrated using monitoring data from the national network.
-Industrial sites only were used to calibrate the point source contribution (Figure 3.3).
+Industrial sites only were used to calibrate the point source contribution (Figure 3.4).
 Measured industrial concentrations were adjusted by subtracting the calibrated modelled area source concentration so that the measured value represented the industrial component only.
-There is an element of circularity involved in the calibration of both area and point sources because the calibration process for each requires the subtraction of the other in order to isolate the component being calibrated.
-A decision was made to calibrate the area source component first using the uncalibrated modelled point source component and then to use the calibrated area source component to subtract from the measured industrial concentrations in the calibration of the point sources.
+There is an element of circularity involved in the calibration of both area and point sources because the calibration process for each requires the subtraction of the other in order to isolate the component being calibrated modelled point source component and then to use the calibrated area source component to subtract from the measured industrial concentrations in the calibration of the point sources.
 This is reasonable since the contribution from point sources at non-industrial monitoring sites is very small.
 A multiple regression analysis for all monitoring sites was considered but was rejected because it would be likely to over fit to the data and not provide realistic coefficients.

-Figure 3.3: Calibration of point source model for B(a)P
+Figure 3.4: Calibration of point source model for B(a)P

-The modelled point source contribution was multiplied by the coefficient (2.0234) to calculate the calibrated point source contribution.
+The modelled point source contribution was multiplied by the coefficient (2.6325) to calculate the calibrated point source contribution.